ZanxuWang/DITECT_2024spring_symbolic_regression/README.md

 # Symbolic Regression Project for DITECT 2024 Spring Research Course

 ## Summary
 This project explores and integrates advanced symbolic regression techniques to develop a robust symbolic regression model.
-The model combines ideas from "Deep Symbolic Regression" (DSR) and "Neural Additive Models" (NAMs) to reduce the search space while maintaining the differentiable characteristics of DSR methods.
+After a comprehensive literature review on existing symbolic regression techniques, We proposed a model that combines ideas from "Deep Symbolic Regression" (DSR) and "Neural Additive Models" (NAMs) to reduce the search space while maintaining the differentiable characteristics of DSR methods.
+We also experimented the performance of a recently published KAN network on symbolic regression.

 ## Literature Review
 1. **Literature Search**: Conducted a review of 20 papers on symbolic regression techniques and organized the findings into an easily readable Excel table.